JimmyBHuynh/DynamsoftWebTWAIN/README.md

 # Get Started
 Download the 30-day free trial https://www.dynamsoft.com/Downloads/WebTWAIN_Download.aspx
+Put resorce file in with the html to test
 Read the DynamsoftWebTWAIN Developer's Guide
 Use the working samples to reference each API Methods, Properties, and Events starts on page 84